 The Windows 11 Optimizer adopts a “modern UI/UX” approach using slider toggle switches, much like the Windows 11 Settings app which the Optimizer mimics in this regard.

-The slider toggle switch both performs the action AND indicates the current state of the action, where the left position (black) is off, and the right position (green) is on, or optimized.
+The slider toggle switch BOTH performs the action AND indicates the current state of the action, where the left position (black) is off, and the right position (green) is on, or optimized.
 The Windows 11 sliders work in the same way, indicating current status, but also the action is enabled or disabled in real time when you click the slider.
 Therefore:

 - When a slider is in the left position (black) it is indicating the optimization has not been done.